CUET History Syllabus & Comprehensive Study Plan

 History syllabus for CUET: CUET (UG) is conducted by the National Testing Agency (NTA) once a year.
 It has released the official CUET History syllabus on its official website.
-The same has been discussed, along with some essential preparation tips and strategies.
-According to the NTA, the CUET syllabus for all the domain subjects will be the complete NCERT class 12 syllabus for respective subjects.
-Candidates are advised to review the detailed CUET history syllabus and prepare for the exam to ensure they don’t fall behind their peers.
+The same has been discussed, along with some essential CUET History preparation tips and strategies.
+According to the NTA, the History syllabus for CUET will be the complete NCERT class 12 syllabus for History.
+Candidates are advised to review the detailed CUET history syllabus and prepare for the CUET exam to ensure they don’t fall behind their peers.

 • Harappan Archaeology